John Chrysostom: Legacy and influence

+Catechism of the Catholic Church

-Influence on the Catechism of the Catholic Church and clergy
+The Catechism of the Catholic Church cites him in eighteen sections, particularly his reflections on the purpose of prayer and the meaning of the Lord's Prayer:

-Regardless of his lesser influence compared to, say, Thomas Aquinas, John's influence on church teachings is interwoven throughout the current Catechism of the Catholic Church (revised 1992).
-The Catechism cites him in eighteen sections, particularly his reflections on the purpose of prayer and the meaning of the Lord's Prayer: Consider how [Jesus Christ] teaches us to be humble, by making us see that our virtue does not depend on our work alone but on grace from on high.
+Consider how [Jesus Christ] teaches us to be humble, by making us see that our virtue does not depend on our work alone but on grace from on high.
 He commands each of the faithful who prays to do so universally, for the whole world.
 For he did not say "thy will be done in me or in us", but "on earth", the whole earth, so that error may be banished from it, truth take root in it, all vice be destroyed on it, virtue flourish on it, and earth no longer differ from heaven.

+Protestant clergy

-Christian clerics, such as R. S. Storr, refer to him as "one of the most eloquent preachers who ever since apostolic times have brought to men the divine tidings of truth and love", and the 19th-century John Henry Newman described John as a "bright, cheerful, gentle soul; a sensitive heart".
+Protestant clerics, such as Richard Salter Storrs, refer to him as "one of the most eloquent preachers who ever since apostolic times have brought to men the divine tidings of truth and love", and the 19th-century John Henry Newman, a former Anglican but by this stage a Catholic, described John as a "bright, cheerful, gentle soul; a sensitive heart".

 Music and literature

-John's liturgical legacy has inspired several musical compositions.
-Particularly noteworthy are Sergei Rachmaninoff's Liturgy of St. John Chrysostom, Op.
+John's liturgical legacy has inspired several musical compositions, including Sergei Rachmaninoff's Liturgy of St. John Chrysostom, Op.
 31, composed in 1910, one of his two major unaccompanied choral works; Pyotr Tchaikovsky's Liturgy of St. John Chrysostom, Op.
-41; and Ukrainian composer Kyrylo Stetsenko's Liturgy of St. John Chrysostom.
-Arvo Pärt's Litany sets Chrysostom's twenty-four prayers, one for each hour of the day, for soli, mixed choir and orchestra.
+41; and Ukrainian composer Kyrylo Stetsenko's Liturgy of St. John Chrysostom, Arvo Pärt's Litany sets Chrysostom's twenty-four prayers, one for each hour of the day, for soli, mixed choir and orchestra.
 And the compositions of Alexander Grechaninovs Liturgy of Johannes Chrysostomos No. 1, Op.
-13 (1897), Liturgy of Johannes Chrysostomos No. 2, Op.
+13 (1897), Liturgy of Johannes Chrysostomos, No. 2, Op.
 29 (1902), Liturgia Domestica (Liturgy Johannes Chrysostomos No. 3), Op.
 79 (1917) and Liturgy of Johannes Chrysostomos No. 4, Op.
 177 (1943) are noteworthy.

-James Joyce's novel Ulysses includes a character named Mulligan who brings 'Chrysostomos' into another character (Stephen Dedalus)'s mind because Mulligan's gold-stopped teeth and his gift of the gab earn him the title which St. John Chrysostom's preaching earned him, 'golden-mouthed': "[Mulligan] peered sideways up and gave a long low whistle of call, then paused awhile in rapt attention, his even white teeth glistening here and there with gold points.
-Chrysostomos."
+James Joyce's novel Ulysses includes a character named Mulligan who brings "Chrysostomos" into another character (Stephen Dedalus)'s mind because Mulligan's gold-stopped teeth and his gift of the gab earn him the title which St. John Chrysostom's preaching earned him, "golden-mouthed": "[Mulligan] peered sideways up and gave a long low whistle of call, then paused awhile in rapt attention, his even white teeth glistening here and there with gold points.
+Chrysostomos".